 6 Paint Brands’ Color of the Year for 2020

-Major paint brands have revealed their color of the year.
-See our list for a perennial favorite and a few surprises—and what they mean for your clients.
+Homebuilders and remodelers: Plan to paint a LOT of blue this year.
+Many paint brands have revealed their color of the year.
+Check out our list for a perennial favorite and a few surprises—and what these colors mean.

 Case of the Blues